splus-github-user/splus-cubes/README.md

 # splus-cubes
-Tools to produce cubes for S-PLUS
+Repository for the stamps and cubes from S-PLUS images